vvaswani/bluemix-cities/README.md

 To deploy this application to your local development host (for example, `localhost`):

  * Create an empty database in your local MySQL instance.
- * Clone the repository to the Web server document root on your local development host.
+ * Clone the repository and map the Web server document root on your local development host to its `public` directory.
  * Run `composer update` to install all dependencies.
  * Create `config.php` with credentials for the local MySQL service.
 Use `config.php.sample` as an example.
- * Browse to `http://localhost/public/index.php/reset-db` to initialize the database tables.
+ * Browse to `http://localhost/reset-db` to initialize the database tables.
- * Browse to `http://localhost/public/index.php` to access the application.
+ * Browse to `http://localhost/` to access the application.

 To deploy this application to your Bluemix space: